 Bonni Cohen and Jon Shenk’s powerful and inspiring film focuses on some of the hundreds of gymnasts who came forward.
 Athlete A also explores the role of the reporters at The Indianapolis Star who investigated the allegations and the work of Angela Povilaitis, the lawyer who held Olympic doctor and sex offender, Larry Nassar, to account.

 Athlete A begins by introducing us to Maggie Nicols.
 Gymnastics was, she tells us, almost her whole life.
 Her commitment to the sport was absolute.
-Footage of Nicols in action reveals
+Footage of Nicols in action reveals her breathtaking talent.

 As a result, Nichols’ position in the US Olympics team seemed assured.
 However, USAG took that dream away - in more ways than one.